pradnya-git-relup/relup-documentation/neurolup_battery_results/NeuroLupBatteryResults.md

 #### Overview

 In this exercise, participants are expected to tap a button as many times as they can within a 10-second time interval using their right or left index finger.
+This is a measure of neuropsychomotor speed.
+Performance abnormalities in this exercises area associated with many diseases and disorders, such as MCI, pMCI and AD.

 The exercise process is outlined as follows:
 1. Exercise instructions are displayed.
 Participants can click the "Start" button to begin the exercise.